 What you pack your child for lunch may or may not need insulation and an ice pack.
 To test insulation, we placed a cold sealed yogurt cup and the same sized ice pack inside each fabric lunch bag, except for the PackIt as it has freezable walls, and took a temperature reading four hours later (about the time your child will begin eating their lunch).
 The lunch bags did not drastically differ in temperatures but varied by a few degrees.
 The Bentgo and PackIt had the lowest temperature readings.
 It is important to note that an ice pack's size influences temperature, so our results may differ from yours.
 But, we were satisfied with these contenders' results.

 We were also curious about how well the thermos in the OmieBox Bento Box performs at keeping food warm, so we took a temperature reading of its content four hours later.
 Interestingly, it did not have a temperature reading that suggests warm food.
 In our opinion, we understand why this built-in thermos option is attractive, but considering its performance, we think you'll be happier with a different thermos set-up.

 Ease of Cleaning

 Gone are the days of brown paper bags.
-Today's selection of kids' lunch boxes is vast and wide, with an option for almost any need.
+Today's selection of kids' lunch boxes is vast, with an option for almost any need.
 Depending on your child's age and lunch box needs (school, outdoor adventure, or a trip to the grandparents' house), we are confident there is a product for you in our review.
 You will soon be packing a well-balanced, appetite-satisfying lunch for your kiddo to enjoy.

 — Molly Bradac